Skeletonization: Timeline

 In a temperate climate, it usually requires three weeks to several years for a body to completely decompose into a skeleton, depending on factors such as temperature, humidity, presence of insects, and submergence in a substrate such as water.
 In tropical climates, skeletonization can occur in weeks, while in tundra areas, skeletonization may take years or may never occur, if freezing temperatures persist.
 Natural embalming processes in peat bogs or salt deserts can delay the process indefinitely, sometimes resulting in natural mummification.

 The rate of skeletonization and the present condition of a corpse or carcass can be used to determine the time of death.
+Skeletonization occurs much quicker if vertebrate scavengers consume the corpse's flesh.
+A large flock of vultures can reduce a human corpse or carcass to a skeleton within few hours.
 After skeletonization, if scavenging animals do not destroy or remove the bones, acids in many fertile soils take about 20 years to completely dissolve the skeleton of mid- to large-size mammals, such as humans, leaving no trace of the organism.
 In neutral-pH soil or sand, the skeleton can persist for hundreds of years before it finally disintegrates.
 Alternately, especially in very fine, dry, salty, anoxic, or mildly alkaline soils, bones may undergo fossilization, converting into minerals that may persist indefinitely.